5 best Shopify appointment apps for service businesses (2026)

 What about Mindbody, Vagaro, or Acuity?

 These are dedicated booking platforms — not Shopify apps.
-They have stronger CRM, marketing automation, and POS features, but they don't natively integrate with Shopify the way the four apps above do.
+They have stronger CRM, marketing automation, and POS features, but they don't natively integrate with Shopify the way the five apps above do.

 Mindbody starts at $129/mo.
 Vagaro at $30/mo.
 Acuity at $20/mo.
 Opencals' custom plan at $15/mo covers more Shopify-native ground for less, with the trade-off being a lighter CRM.